-- 4.39 The application is accompanied by a Preliminary Ecological Appraisal which confirms that a Phase 1 Habitat Survey has been undertaken along with a Preliminary Bat Roost Assessment of the trees in proximity to the working areas. - 4.40 Special Areas of Conservation (SAC) are located nearby including Meirionnydd Oakwoods and Bat Sites to the north and north-east (designated for the large population of lesser horseshoe bats) and Pen Llyn a'r Sarnau to the south.
+- 4.26 Special Areas of Conservation (SAC) are located nearby including Meirionnydd Oakwoods and Bat Sites to the north and north-east (designated for the large population of lesser horseshoe bats) and Pen Llyn a'r Sarnau to the south.
 Gwaith Powdwr Local Nature Reserve lies around 0.3km from the application site and is of interest for the large population of native reptiles and lesser horseshoe bats.
-There are a number of Sites of Special Scientific Interest (SSSI) nearby including Coedydd Dyffryn Ffestiniog (Gogleddol), Mwyngloddio Llanfrothen, Glaslyn, Morfa Harlech and Ysbyty Bron y Garth. - 4.41 The habitats at the application site are generally of low ecological value, with the caravan site being a mix of manmade hardstanding and disturbed improved grassland.
+There are a number of Sites of Special Scientific Interest (SSSI) nearby including Coedydd Dyffryn Ffestiniog (Gogleddol), Mwyngloddio Llanfrothen, Glaslyn, Morfa Harlech and Ysbyty Bron y Garth. - 4.27 The habitats at the application site are generally of low ecological value, with the caravan site being a mix of manmade hardstanding and disturbed improved grassland.
 The access is via existing access routes, using nearby roads.
-There will be no vegetation removal associated with the works and the accommodation will be cited on existing hardstanding and improved grassland. - 4.42 No potential bat roosting features were identified within the working area of the application site.
-The mature trees in the wider area are suitable for roosting bats, however no works will be undertaken in this area. - 4.43 The application site has moderate potential for foraging and commuting bats, however the works will be undertaken in the daytime outside of the bat active season and therefore there will be no night-time lighting during the works that could negatively affect any foraging bats by restricting their range.
-The accommodation block will have nighttime lighting and recommendations regarding the lighting are included.
+There has been no vegetation removal associated with the works and the accommodation have been cited on existing hardstanding and improved grassland. - 4.28 The works at the site have been undertaken in accordance with good practice construction measures to minimise noise and to avoid pollution and mitigation and enhancement measures previously identified have been implemented. - 4.29 Due to the proximity of the application site to nearby SACs a shadow Habitat Regulation Assessment (HRA) has been undertaken and is included as part of the application.